 Which brand of powdered milk tastes the best?

 The Utah Preppers blog posted an in depth taste test on the most common brands of powdered milk out there.
-We are so glad they did this because we’ve only personally tried a few brands ourselves.
 According to their study, the best-tasting milks were:

 - Milk alternative: Morning Moos